 Female monsters have always had a place in popular culture.
 Yassana Croizat-Glazer examines how they’ve captured our imagination over time.

 Halloween has always been my favorite time of year.
 Properly executed, it’s an opportunity to indulge in some childish mischief, creative costuming, excellent film watching, and the consumption of choice candy (I’m talking to you, peanut butter cup) and all this merriment without the pressures of so many other holidays—you feel me, Thanksgiving?
-But 2020 is raining—scratch that, hailing—on our (East Village) parade, compelling us to get creative in how we reimagine Halloween socializing this fall so that safety remains a priority.
+But 2020 was raining—scratch that, hailing—on our (East Village) parade, compelling us to get creative in how we reimagine Halloween socializing this fall so that safety remains a priority.

 My kid’s expression would have melted a bag of candy corn when I told her there would be no trick-or-treating this year.
 I’ve promised her a long-anticipated movie and a candy treasure hunt instead, all to be enjoyed as her alter-ego of choice, which turns out to be a pumpkin.
 Her decision (pleasantly) surprised me since it’s so authentically Halloweeny, which got us talking about the origins of the holiday and eventually about how so many popular “characters” once started out as something altogether quite different.
 “What about mermaids?” she asked, round-eyed and eager for a thrill.